natoriamilligan/flask-react-app/README.md

 ## ❓ About

 Banksie is a full stack web application where users can create accounts and manage funds.
-Data is stored in a PostgreSQL database running inside a Docker volume.
+I used React for the frontend and Python/Flask for the REST API.
+Data is stored in a PostgreSQL database.
 I originally created this banking app to practice Python.
 After I got a grasp on the language I wanted to learn how APIs work and practice creating one.
 Soon after that, I started learning more about cloud computing and AWS.
 I wanted to have a multi tier app to deploy on the cloud so I decided to add a frontend to pair with the API.

 I also decided that this project would be a great way for me to learn React and React Bootstrap so you will see lots of mistakes and changes as I learn.